alexishuf/hdtss/doc/CONFIG.md

 >
 > Each heartbeat log message will be written from a class within `com.github.lapesd.hdtss.controller`
 > at this SLF4J level.
 The **default** is `INFO`

+### Websocket support

+In addition to the standard [HTTP-based](https://www.w3.org/TR/sparql11-protocol/) protocol for SPARQL, hdtss also supports websocket as a vendor-specific alternative.
+The targeted use case for websocket is SPARQL mediators which perform joins by replacing variables on the right-side operand and executing the now bound query.
+With a websocket, the client can concurrently send additional bindings, avoiding parse&optimize cycles on the server and reducing the total client-server communication.

+> `sparql.ws=true|false`
+>
+> Whether websocket support will be enabled.
+The **default** is `true`

+The protocol on top of websockets is described at [WEBSOCKET.md](WEBSOCKET.md).

+The following configuration properties set per-session limits on the server:

+> `sparql.ws.action-queue=INTEGER`
+>
+> The size of the actions queue held per websocket session by the server.
+This
+> size will be reported to clients in response to `!qeuue-cap`.
+The **default**
+> value is 8.

+> `sparql.ws.bind-request=INTEGER`
+>
+> The _n_ in `!bind-request n` sent by the server to receive bindings when
+> processing a `!bind` action.
+The default value is `64`.

+When the server sends result rows (assigning RDF terms to unbound variables in a query), it will try to bundle multiple rows into a single websocket message.
+This has the benefit of reducing protocol overhead, but introduces a minimum latency.
+The following properties change that behavior.

+> `sparql.ws.window.size=INTEGER"
+>
+> The maximum number of rows to be bundled into a single websocket message.
+> A message will be sent once this number of rows is available or the set
+> maximum wait time (`sparql.ws.window.us`) has elapsed, whichever happens
+> first.
+The **default** is `16` rows.
+Setting this to a value `<= 1` will
+> disable bundling (yielding one immediate message for every row).

+> `sparql.ws.window.us=INTEGER"
+>
+> The maximum number of microseconds to wait for rows when bundling multiple
+> rows into a single websocket message.
+A websocket message with all rows will
+> be emitted once this amount of microseconds has elapsed or once
+> `sparql.ws.window.size` rows have been collected, whichever occurs first.
+> The **default** is `500` microseconds.
+If this is set to something `<= 0`,
+> no bundling will occur (each row will immediately yield a websocket message).